firavoyage/blogging/readme.md

   - `livid` letter to confused youth
   - `florio` guide to programming ride
   - `nat` belief of a tech entrepreneur
-  - `yinming` answers from a startup webmaster
-  - `naval` about wealth
 - ideas
   - `projects` things interesting and things meaningful
   - `wisdom` foresights and references